Learning from Viral Information: Selected Proofs

-Let $z(t)$ be the fraction of private signals up to period $t$ with realization $s_i=1$.
+Let $z(t)=(N_0^++\sum_{i=1}^t\mathbf 1\{s_i=1\})/(n_0+t)$ be the fraction of signals in the current pool with realization $1$.
 We first bound the probability that $z(t)$ is far from $q$.
-Define a function to be the inflow accuracy when a fraction $z$ of past private signals have value $1$.
+Define a function to be the inflow accuracy when a fraction $z$ of signals in the current pool have value $1$.